 The Rural Collaborative Opportunities for Occupational Learning in Health (R-COOL-Health) Scrubs Camp program is an opportunity for students in Grades 5–12 to learn about healthcare professions in fun, interactive ways.
 The Center for Rural Health and the North Dakota Area Health Education Center provide funding and support to communities to host a local Scrubs Camp.
 Grant proposals for the 2015–2016 Scrubs Camps are now being accepted.

 The Centers for Disease Control and Prevention's (CDC) Public Health Grand Rounds is a monthly webcast created to foster discussion on major public health issues.
 Each session focuses on key challenges related to a specific health topic, and explores the latest scientific evidence and the potential effect of different interventions.
 The Grand Rounds sessions also highlight how the CDC and its partners are already addressing these challenges and discuss the recommendations for future research and practice.
-July's presentation was "Climate Change and Health—From Science to Practice."
+September's presentation is "Preventing Suicide: A Comprehensive Public Health Approach."
 All of the webcasts are archived for later viewing.

-On our Facebook page, Dean Wynne discusses the differences between a heart attack and sudden cardiac death in his latest Health Matters column, which can be found in the Grand Forks Herald every other Monday.
+Also on our Facebook page, Dean Wynne answers questions about how many prescriptions are too many, and about newer blood thinners available that don’t require blood tests in his latest Health Matters column, which can be found in the Grand Forks Herald every other Monday.
 Please submit any general health-related questions to firstname.lastname@example.org.

 You can also get the latest SMHS news by following the School on Twitter.

 More information about this and other UND news can be found in the University Letter.
-Published on Tuesdays, it is distributed electronically to the University community and is always available online.
+Published on Tuesdays and Thursdays, it is distributed electronically to the University community and is always available online.
 For more information, contact editor Jan Orvik at (701) 777-3621.